0x616c6578/TA-geoip2/README.md

 Where `<geoip-datebases>` is one or more of:  `anonymous_ip`, `city`, `connection_type`, `domain`, `isp`, or `all`.

 This will include fields from the requested databases, as defined in the [databases documentation](documentation/databases.md).

+## Upgrade instructions

+None.

+## Reference material

+More details about the GeoIP2 Databases can be found on the [MaxMind website](https://www.maxmind.com/en/geoip2-databases).